CDR-IxD/webcam-stream/README.md

+# Webcam-Stream

+A fork of the JSMpeg project below, with scaffolding and designed to be embedded as a module inside another project.

+May run on its own too (untested).

 # JSMpeg – MPEG1 Video & MP2 Audio Decoder in JavaScript

 JSMpeg is a Video Player written in JavaScript.
 It consists of an MPEG-TS demuxer, MPEG1 video & MP2 audio decoders, WebGL & Canvas2D renderers and WebAudio sound output.
 JSMpeg can load static videos via Ajax and allows low latency streaming (~50ms) via WebSockets.